jengerred/PacMan/README.md

 ## Usage:

-To practive using JavaScript and learn from doing.
+To practice using JavaScript and learn from doing.
 Not much you can do with it now but watch it chomp across the screen.

 ## Support: